yoyowallet/yoflow/README.md

 ## Usage example

-Create new Django app (`example`) and add a model with a state field of your choice - you **must** define all possible states as choices. **Do not use `all` as a value for choices - this is reservered for performaing a special action inside flows.**
+Create new Django app (`example`) and add a model with a state field of your choice - you **must** define all possible states as choices. **Do not use `all` as a value for choices - this is reserved for performing a special action inside flows.**

 ```python
 # example/models.py